valarion/WebEng2014/labs/soap.md

 exposes these operations as three different methods of the same interface.
 * Create a new version of your ToDo Web application that uses the SOAP server as its ToDo repository.
 * Edit [soap.csv](soap.csv) and add your NIA and links to both applications.
 * Make a pull request.
-If your appliacatios are OK, the pull request will be accepted.
+If your appliacations are OK, the pull request will be accepted.
 Otherwise the pull request will be rejected and you will be informed of the required fixes.

 Remember, doing these tasks is mandatory!